 All awards and finisher jackets will be presented at this time and must be picked up in person.
 They will not be given to others and will not be distributed before or after the awards ceremony.
-Please see LeadvilleRaceSeries.com to learn how to receive your buckle if you cannot attend the awards ceremony.
+Please visit the Leadville Race Series website to learn how to receive your buckle if you cannot attend the awards ceremony.